Many people are waking up to how vulnerable we all are to disasters and starting to stockpile survival supplies.

 - Suffocation: Those nuclear fallout bunkers are designed to keep out radiation, but they also will block air.
 You could end up suffocating.
 You will need air ducts and air filtration system.

 - Sewage Backup: Some underground shelter designs use holding tanks for sewage waste.
-If a large blast occurs, then tank can crack.
-If it is placed close to the shelter, then the sewage can back up into the shelter.
+If a large blast occurs, then the tank can crack.
+If it is placed close to the shelter, the sewage can back up into the shelter.

 - Carbon Monoxide Poisoning: If you plan on using gas for cooking in your underground shelter, you could end up getting poisoned.
 Leaks could also result in an ignition risk.
 The best way to cook in a shelter is with an alcohol emergency stove.